Kometa-Team/Kometa/docs/defaults/chart/myanimelist.md

 # MyAnimeList Charts Collections

-The `myanimelist` Default Metadata File is used to create collections based on MyAnimeList Charts.
+The `myanimelist` Default Collection File is used to create collections based on MyAnimeList Charts.

 ![](../images/myanimelist.png)